DrDaveTurner/HPC-User/episodes/parallel-concepts.md

 In the last chapter we learned how to profile a program to understand where the time is being spent.
-In thhis section, we will talk more about how to improve the performance of different parts of a program.
+In this section, we will talk more about how to improve the performance of different parts of a program.
-This may involve steering clear of inefficient methods in some computer languages, minimizing the operation count, using optimized libraries, and applying multiple cores or even multiple nodes to speed up the computational part.
+This may involve steering clear of inefficient methods in some computer languages, minimizing the operation count, using optimized libraries, and applying multiple cores or even multiple compute nodes to speed up each computational part.
 Computations can sometimes be sped up enormously using accelerators like GPUs (Graphic Processing Units) as well.
 Reducing or eliminating IO can sometimes help, but ensuring that the